 What is post anesthesia care?

-What to expect in the post-anesthesia care unit (PACU):
+What should I expect in the post-anesthesia care unit (PACU)?

-While waiting for a loved one in the PACU, it is important to know what to do and what to expect.
 The PACU is a critical care area with many patients.
-To ensure the privacy of all patients, please stay focused on your family members during your visit.
+To ensure the privacy of all patients, family members and friends should stay focused on their own loved one during a visit.
 Computers are available in the family waiting area to check on the progress of a loved one.